Varian Physics Bldg. Rm. 158

 Prof. Burchat grew up in a very large family in a very small town in Canada.
 She is passionate about teaching and instilling enthusiasm for science in her students.
 At Stanford, she has received the Dean's Award for Distinguished Teaching and the Walter J. Gores Award for excellence in teaching.
 She is a Fellow of the American Physical Society and has received a Guggenheim Fellowship.
 She is past-Chair of the National Organizing Committee for the APS Conferences for Undergraduate Women in Physics.

-- LSST -- Member of the LSST Executive Board and the Admissions Committee; Publications Manager.
+- LSST -- Member of the LSST Executive Board, the Admissions Committee, and Enabling Science Committee.

-- LSST Dark Energy Science Collaboration -- Chair of the LSST DESC Executive Board.
+- LSST Dark Energy Science Collaboration -- Member of the Collaboration Council.

 - Deputy Director of the Kavli Institute for Particle Astrophysics and Cosmology.